Number of Service Learning Courses

 During the 2016-17 academic year, the Service Learning Academy supported 175 service learning courses.
 These courses occurred throughout various departments at UNO.
 The majority of the courses and projects occurred in the Arts & Sciences College (34.13%) and the College of Public Affairs and Community Service (22.75%).
 Over the next three years, the Service Learning Academy is focusing on increasing courses and projects within the STEAM disciplines including science, technology engineering, art, and mathematics.

 Number of Service Learning Students

-UNO students who participate in service learning courses are offered the opportunity to participate in a research study focused on the impact of service learning.
-Some of the results from that survey data from the 2013-14 academic year is shared in the "civic engagement," "academic engagement," "personal growth" and “project relevance” sections that follow.
+UNO students who participate in service learning courses are offered the opportunity to participate in research study focused on the impact of service learning.
+Some of the results are shared below.
 Along with documenting the impact of service learning, the data collected from this research is used to:

-- Develop more effective service learning training and support
+- Develop more effective service learning programming, training and support

-- Inform outreach to PK-12 schools and nonprofit organizations in the Omaha community
+- Inform outreach to school and nonprofit partners in the Omaha community

 - Encourage faculty participation and promote scholarship